+The ancestors that I have researched became real to me as I uncovered the depth of their stories.
 If I were to go back in time to meet them, I would know where to find them and what they were doing.
-I would know how many people are in their homes and some of the years that were particularly happy or challenging.
+I would know how many people are in their homes and about their particularly happy or challenging years.

 This knowledge is so satisfying that I’m always hungry to learn more.
 To find one more record about anyone that I know and anyone that I discover along the way.

 A Better Question to Ask a Genealogist?